HomeGuidesAPI ReferenceChangelog

 timeOfUseIdIntegerThe unique ID of a specific TOU period that this reading applies to.

-Example of a Flexible Column (CSV) Format with a heading row
+Example of a Flexible Column (CSV) format with a heading row

 fromDateTime,quantityValue,quantityUnit,toDateTime,timeOfUseId